Where is the Shed?

 Who can come to the Women’s Shed?

-All women are welcome at the shed!
+All adult women are welcome at the shed!
 It is a supportive and welcoming environment where we share knowledge, skills and learn together.

 We are a community where all members are accepted and embraced from all walks of life and age groups.